Mon, 07 May 2018, 18:30

 While the movement appears to have burst out of nowhere, Mike Wendling has been tracking the Alt-Right for years.
 He reveals the role of technological utopians, reactionary philosophers, the notorious 4chan and 8chan bulletin boards, and a range of bloggers, vloggers and tweeters, along with the extreme ideas which underpin the movement’s thought.

-This is an analysis of what the Alt-Right stands for and who its followers and leaders are.
-Including exclusive interviews with members of the movement and evidence linking extremists with terror attacks and hate crimes, it is clear that despite its high-profile support, the movement's lack of a coherent base and its contradictory tendencies is already leading to its downfall.
+Including exclusive interviews with members of the movement and evidence linking extremists with terror attacks and hate crimes, it is clear that despite its high-profile support, the movement’s lack of a coherent base and its contradictory tendencies have already started to lead to its downfall.

 Mike Wendling is a writer, producer and broadcaster.
 An editor at BBC Trending, which investigates social media stories, he’s spent years covering extremism and internet culture for radio, online and television, and was part of the BBC team covering the 2016 US presidential election.
 He is the author of Alt-Right: From 4chan to the White House (Pluto, 2018).

 David Aaronovitch is a British journalist, broadcaster, and author.
 He is a regular columnist for The Times, and author of Voodoo Histories: the role of Conspiracy Theory in Modern History (2009) and Party Animals: My Family and Other Communists (2016).
 He won the Orwell Prize for political journalism in 2001, and the What the Papers Say “Columnist of the Year” award for 2003.

 Tickets are also available in our shop or via phone 0207 839 4411